uCautomation/plant-watering-system/README.md

   status info
 - Calibrate sensor - Allow selection and dry/wet threshold module calibration
   - this might be unnecessary, with auto-learning on manual watering
-- Water now(?) - select a module and water it under manual command - maybe should use to auto-calibrate dry, wet(?) and watering duration values?
+- Manual Watering now - select a module and water it under manual command;
+  Current dry value is used to auto-calibrate dry level for auto watering.
+  (Do we care about watering duration?)
 - Exit/Sleep

 ### Screens